hermidalc/fuzzy-k-mer-seq-aligner/README.md

 ```bash
 conda install blast
 ```
-Under Windows you must downlooad and install BLAST+ manually from the NCBI FTP site (see ftp://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST)
+Under Windows you must download and install the BLAST+ suite manually from the NCBI FTP site (see ftp://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST) and ensure that the BLAST executables are in your ``%PATH%``.

-To run all examples simply type ``snakemake all`` and to clean up example files and results type ``snakemake clean``
+To run all examples simply type ``snakemake all`` and to clean up example data and results type ``snakemake clean``